Objective Function | Description |

 #

-The description of ML as machines learning ‘without being programmed’ can be misleading to the newcomer.
-In fact, many of the most common models used in machine learning are not capable of learning ‘on their own’ at any level, and require human intervention to provide processed data, specify the model, its parameters, set up the search through that parameter space, analyze the results, update the model, etc. We only very recently, post-2020, have developed models that appear to be able to generalize well to new tasks as if they have learned them without human involvement, but we still don’t want to ignore all the hands-on work that went into the development of those models, which never could have such capabilities otherwise.
+1. The description of ML as machines learning ‘without being programmed’ can be misleading to the newcomer.
+In fact, many of the most common models used in machine learning are not capable of learning ‘on their own’ at any level, and require human intervention to provide processed data, specify the model, its parameters, set up the search through that parameter space, analyze the results, update the model, etc. We only very recently, post-2020, have developed models that appear to be able to generalize well to new tasks as if they have learned them without human involvement, but we still can’t ignore all the hands-on work that went into the development of those models, which never could have such capabilities otherwise.
 When you see this ‘learning without being programmed’ it is an odd way to say that we don’t have to guess the parameters ourselves (aside from the first guess).
 That said, it does feel like The Matrix, Star Trek and the rest is just around the corner though, doesn’t it?↩︎

-function does this for us when we provide the dictionary of values for each parameter.↩︎If you’re comparing the Python vs. R approaches, while the name explicitly denotes no penalty, the scikit-learn model by default uses ridge regression.
-In R we set the value alpha to enforce the ridge penalty, since glmnet by default uses the elastic net, a mixture of lasso and ridge.
+12. If you’re comparing the Python vs. R approaches, while the name explicitly denotes no penalty, the scikit-learn model by default uses ridge regression.
+In R we set the value alpha to enforce the ridge penalty, since glmnet by default uses the elastic net, a mixture of lasso and ridge, and we only want the ridge approach.
 Also, scikit-learn uses the inverse of the penalty parameter, while mlr3 uses the penalty parameter directly.
-And obviously, no one will agree on what we should name the value (we have no idea where ‘C’ comes from, maybe ‘complexity’(?), though we have seen λ used in various statistical publications).↩︎
+And obviously, no one will agree on what we should name the value, and we have no idea where ‘C’ comes from, maybe ‘complexity’(?), though we have seen λ used in many statistical publications.↩︎

-Brian Ripley, a core R developer in the early days, said ‘To paraphrase provocatively, ’machine learning is statistics minus any checking of models and assumptions’’.
+13. Brian Ripley, a core R developer in the early days, said ‘To paraphrase provocatively, ’machine learning is statistics minus any checking of models and assumptions’’.
 Want to know what’s even crazier than that statement?
 It was said by the guy that literally wrote the book on neural networks before anyone was even using them in any practical way!
-He’s also the author of the
+He’s also the author of the nnet package in R, which existed even before there was a scikit-learn in Python.
+Also interesting to note is that techniques like the lasso, random forests, and others associated with machine learning actually came from established statisticians.
+In short, there never was a statistics vs. machine learning divide.
+Tools are tools, and the best data scientists will have many at their disposal for any project.↩︎